Great auk: Literature and journalism

-W.S.
-Merwin mentions the great auk in a short litany of extinct animals in his poem "For a Coming Extinction", one of the seminal poems from his 1967 collection, "The Lice".
+W. S. Merwin mentions the great auk in a short litany of extinct animals in his poem "For a Coming Extinction", one of the poems from his 1967 collection, "The Lice".

-Night of the Auk, a 1956 Broadway drama by Arch Oboler, depicts a group of astronauts returning from the moon to discover that a full-blown nuclear war has broken out.
+Night of the Auk, a 1956 Broadway drama by Arch Oboler, depicts a group of astronauts returning from the Moon to discover that a full-blown nuclear war has broken out.
 Obeler draws a parallel between the anthropogenic extinction of the great auk and of the story's nuclear extinction of humankind.

-Audio drama

-The Doctor Who audio drama Last Chance, produced by Big Finish Productions, depicts the killing of the final breeding pair in 1844.